ttan/Mute-o-Matic-V2/README.md

 This was my test project for the new Raspberry Pi Pico; with ~4€ you get a crazy good microprocessor and implementing HID functionality is extremelty trivial.

-The project is written in CircuitPython, using the [Adafruit HID Library](https://circuitpython.readthedocs.io/projects/hid/en/latest/index.html). ~~I used a transparent plastic container because... well, that's the only thing I had in the house and there's lockdown due to COVID-19.
+The project is written in CircuitPython, using the [Adafruit HID Library](https://circuitpython.readthedocs.io/projects/hid/en/latest/index.html).
+Remember to copy the library file on the Pico together with the code.py file. ~~I used a transparent plastic container because... well, that's the only thing I had in the house and there's lockdown due to COVID-19.
 Feel free to buy me a 3D Printer ❤️~~ I actually ended up buying a 3D printer so here you are the Mute-o-Matic v2 in its fancy plastic box!

 You can find the design of the case in the *case* folder.
 It's my first design, so expect some filing here and there, it needs some millimetric adjustments.